 Mendability is Environmental Enrichment applied as a therapy.
-In fact you can access the exact same worksheets used in the study in our Mendability program.
+In fact, you can access exactly the same worksheets used in the study in our Mendability program.

 You can access the study here: http://www.ncbi.nlm.nih.gov/pubmed/23688137

-Below is the press release by the American Psychological Association, who publish Behavioral Neuroscience.
+Below is a press release from the American Psychological Association, who publish Behavioral Neuroscience.

 New Research Suggests Possible Direction for Treatment of Autism